 - pain and suffering: This includes compensation for past, present, and future pain, suffering, and inconvenience experienced as a result of the dog bite injuries.

 Your Vancouver dog bite lawyer can ascertain which types of damages are applicable in your case.
 She will also work to prove these damages and maximize the value of your case.

 Learn About Your Options by Contacting a Vancouver Dog Bite Lawyer

 Dog bites can result in very serious and permanent injuries.
 You must have experienced legal representation at every stage of your case.
 A Vancouver dog bite lawyer will aggressively pursue your dog bite claim against the dog owner and/or the dog owner’s homeowner’s insurance policy.
-If you have sustained a dog bite injury, contact the Mila Boyd Law Offices today at (360) 433-9361.
+If you have sustained a dog bite injury, contact a dog bite lawyer at Mila Boyd Law Offices today.